TheJumpCloud/support/scripts/automation/Radius/readme.md

 The ID of the selected userGroup is the 24 character string between `/user/` and `/details`: `5f808a1bb544064831f7c9fb`

+#### Set your network SSID Name

+Change the variable `$NETWORKSSID` to the name of the SSID network your clients will connect to.
+On macOS hosts, the user certificate will be set to automatically authenticate to this SSID when the end user selects the WiFi Network.

 #### Set the openSSL Binary location

 Depending on the host system and how OpenSSL is installed, this variable can either point to a path or call the binary with just the name `openssl`.